sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - portfolio.md

 Sometimes a single file contains multiple documents (a "portfolio").
 For example, a portfolio file can contain an invoice, a tax document, and a contract.

-In this case, Sensible recommends extracting each document using its own document type, so you can write [validations](doc:validate-extractions)  for each type.
+Sensible recommends extracting each document in a portfolio using its own document type, so you can write [validations](doc:validate-extractions)  for each type.
 For example, use an "income tax" doc type and an "invoice" doc type, rather than creating a "combined_tax_and_invoice" doc type.

 In order for Sensible to handle the portfolio in one extraction request, specify the following:

-- Use [fingerprints](doc:fingerprint) in configs to segment the portfolio into documents' page ranges.
+- Use [fingerprints](doc:fingerprint) in configs to segment the portfolio into documents.
+Fingerprints test for text matches on first pages, last pages, and other page types.
 -  Indicate the file is a portfolio in your extraction request by taking one of the following steps:
   - Sensible app: Click the **Portfolio** button on the **Extract** tab.
   - SDKs: Specify the Document Types parameter in the Extract method.
-  - API:
+  - API:  Use one of the Portfolio extraction endpoints.

-  In these requests, specify the doc types that apply to the portfolio.
-For example, in the API, `"types": ["insurance_quote", "insurance_loss_run"]`.
+  In each of these requests, specify the doc types that apply to the portfolio.
+For example, using the API, `"types": ["insurance_quote", "insurance_loss_run"]`.
 The extraction response includes document extractions and their page ranges in the portfolio.

 Examples
 ===

-The following example shows extracting three 1-page documents from a portfolio.
+The following example shows extracting three one-page documents from a portfolio.
 The portfolio contains two car insurance quotes and one loss run.

 Config
 ---